bbs-io/reader/README.md

 On the frontend, because I'm probably going to be taking shortcuts as a faster path to done.

-I do want to get automated builds first, because as a user, I prefer to have access to regular releases of software.
-If I handle this first, it will make it easier for users.
 I probably won't try to integrate into any release prospects until after I have an MVP of NNTP and Email (SMTP/POP) at the very least.
 I will be testing this against my own BBS, which runs Synchronet.
 I may also create extended support for some services specifically with Synchronet (ANSI User Icons and Polls).

 Longer term, after MVP, but before enhanced rendering I will make an effort to get updating releases into the various stores for OS use...
 I will likely limit